Why Strong SEO Already Prepares Manufacturing Companies for AI-Powered Search

 Where to Focus Your Effort

-- Improve existing content quality: Clarify headings, tighten definitions, add tolerances, include decision criteria.
+- Improve existing content quality: Clarify headings, tighten definitions, add tolerances, and include decision criteria.

 - Strengthen internal linking: Connect process pages to materials, tolerances, and application examples to show relationships.